swiftlang/swift-corelibs-foundation/Docs/GettingStarted.md

 # Getting Started

-## On OS X
+## On macOS

-Although OS X is not a deployment platform for Swift Foundation, it is useful for development and test purposes.
+Although macOS is not a deployment platform for Swift Foundation, it is useful for development and test purposes.

-In order to build on OS X, you will need:
+In order to build on macOS, you will need:

 * The latest version of Xcode
 * The latest version of the macOS SDK (at this time: 10.13.2)